PhilPalmer/blog/content/start-here/_index.md

 Hi there.
 My name is Phil.
 Welcome to my home on the internet.

 ## What I'm Working On
-:man_student: I'm an incoming PhD student in biology at the [University of Cambridge](https://www.research.vet.cam.ac.uk/LVZ/Home)
+:man_student: I'm a PhD student in biology at the [University of Cambridge](https://www.research.vet.cam.ac.uk/LVZ/Home)

 :dna: Previosuly I worked as a bioinformatician at a start-up called [Lifebit](https://lifebit.ai/)